travisdesell/exact/README.md

 * `--max_genomes <int>` specifies how many genomes (RNNs or GPs) to evaluate before terminating the run.
 Note that EXAMM/EXA-GP use an asynchronous strategy with steady state populations so there are no explicit generations.

+  * `--max_wallclock_seconds <int>` specifies a hard wallclock time cap, in seconds, for the entire EXAMM/EXA-GP run.
+Before generating the next genome the algorithms verifies if the time passed is within the limit and if it exceeds the `max_wallclock_seconds` parameter, then the training stops.
+It is disabled by default.

 * `--min_recurrent_depth <int>` and `--max_recurrent_depth <int>` specify the possible range of time skip values for recurrent connections added to the evolved networks.
 Default values are 1 and 10.
 Adding in deeper recurrent connections has been shown to improve forecasting performance, and in some cases even outperform memory cells[^examm_deep_recurrent].

 * `--possible_node_types <str>+` specifies the options for selecting which node types can be added to networks during the evolution process.
 Default possible node types are the default for EXAMM (`simple`, `jordan`, `elman`, `ugrnn`, `mgu`, `gru`, `delta`, and `lstm` (please see [^examm_memory_cells] for more details on these node types).
 EXA-GP can be enabled by instead using `sigmoid`, `tanh`, `sum`, `multiply`,`inverse`, `sin` and `cos` as possible node types; and the better peforming EXA-GP-MIN can be enabled with the `_gp` options: `sigmoid_gp`, `tanh_gp`, `sum_gp`, `multiply_gp`, `inverse_gp`, `sin_gp` and `cos_gp` for the possible node types (for more details on their implementation see [^exagp][^exagp_min]).